“The advice was knowledgeable, reliable and professional. I always felt Cate had my mum’s interests at heart and was helping me do the best for her.”

 Best interest decisions are those made for someone who lacks the mental capacity to make that decision themselves.
 This can be a big or complex decision – such as where the person should be cared for – or a smaller decision such as whether they can give their grandchildren a small cash gift for Christmas and birthdays.

-The Code of Practice gives a very helpful checklist to the decision maker, be they a relative/carer or a professional.
+For the bigger or more complex decisions it is often necessary to hold a best interest meeting.
+This is a meeting where the relevant professionals involved with the person, their family and sometimes close friends are invited to attend and provide their views on what is in the person’s best interests.
 At best interest meetings, best interest decision making can be a source of conflict between professionals, service users and their families.
-Huge differences of opinion can occur, and decisions often have to be taken at short notice or in an urgent health or safety context, for example when there is concern that a vulnerable adult has been or may be exploited in any way, including financial exploitation.
+Huge differences of opinion can occur, and decisions often have to be taken at short notice, for example when there is concern that a vulnerable adult has been or may be exploited in any way, including financial exploitation.

 Problems can arise even where a Power of Attorney or Deputy Order is in place, particularly in relation to funding for care and financial decisions.
 Where no Power of Attorney is in place, decisions can be fraught with difficulty.
 A solicitor specialising in mental capacity law – and with a thorough knowledge of mental capacity assessments – can often resolve issues swiftly and with minimum upset.

-It is not uncommon to be told by health or social services that they think your relative lacks the mental capacity to make certain decisions (for example, whether to be cared for at home or in a nursing home) and for disputes to escalate because the statutory services and the family have very different opinions about mental capacity and what decision should be made.
+It is not uncommon to be told by Health or Social Services that they think your relative lacks the mental capacity to make certain decisions (for example, whether to be cared for at home or in a nursing home) and for disputes to escalate because the statutory services and the family have very different opinions about mental capacity and what decision should be made.
 These disputes can sadly arise at times of crisis and can lead to a loss of trust between the family and the professionals involved in planning the individual’s care.
 A mental capacity law solicitor can guide you through the process to ease any difficulties you may be having.

-If you believe that health and social services are wrong to conclude that your relative lacks the mental capacity to make a particular and important decision which affects their life and freedom, we can advise you on how to challenge the mental capacity assessment.
+If you believe that Health and Social Services are wrong to conclude that your relative lacks the mental capacity to make a particular and important decision which affects their life and freedom, we can advise you on how to challenge the mental capacity assessment.